orbitalis-framework/py-orbitalis/README.md

 For example, if your core needs these operations:

 - `operation1`: `"plugin1"` is mandatory, at least 2 additional plugins, maximum 5 additional plugins.
 Borrowable `operation1` can be fed with "no input", `Operation1InputV1Message` or `Operation1InputV2Message`, instead they produce nothing as output
-- `operation2`: `"plugin1"` and `"plugin2"` are mandatory, there is no a minimum or a maximum number of additional plugins.
+- `operation2`: `"plugin1"` and `"plugin2"` are allowed (pluggable), there is no a minimum or a maximum number of additional plugins.
 Borrowable `operation2` must be feedable with empty events (no message) and they must produce `Opeartion2OutputMessage` messages
-- `operation3`: no mandatory plugins required, no additional plugins required (any number of connections). `operation3` has no input (therefore core doesn't interact with plugin, but is plugin to send data arbitrary). `Operation3Output` is expected to be sent to core
+- `operation3`: no mandatory plugins required, no additional plugins required (any number of connections), but `"plugin2"` can not be plugged (due to `blocklist`). `operation3` has no input (therefore core doesn't interact with plugin, but is plugin to send data arbitrary). `Operation3Output` is expected to be sent to core

 ```python
 YourCore(